2025/26 Fundamentals and Outlook

 Fundamental analysis involves comparing major supply and demand variables like production, consumption, and ending stocks.
 This is usually based on organized tables, the prime example of which are published by USDA, and reproduced below:

 Updated World cotton supply/demand.
-USDA’s month-over-month world adjustments in the December WASDE report were mostly offsetting.
-Supply side adjustments included 120,000 more bales of beginning stocks compared to November, mostly in Brazil.
-This supply adjustment was more than offset by a 290,000 bale decrease in world production month over month, with cuts in the West Africa (-400,000) and the EU (-50,000) outweighing a 150,000 bale increase in the U.S. World imports were 280,000 bales fewer compared to November, mostly in Bangladesh (-100,000) and Vietnam (-100,000).
-On the demand side, world exports was cut 260,000 bales compared to November, mostly in West Africa (-270,000) and the EU (-30,000).
-World consumption was reduced by 270,000 bales compared to November, mostly in Brazil (-100,000) and the U.S. (-100,000).
-The net effect of all this tinkering was a 40,000 bale increase in world ending stocks compared to November.
-Such an adjustment would normally be neutral bearish according to theory and history.
+USDA’s month-over-month world adjustments in the January WASDE report were modestly price supportive.
+Supply side adjustments included 850,000 fewer bales of beginning stocks compared to December, mostly in India.
+This cut was reinforced by 360,000 fewer bales of world production, mostly in India (-500,000), the U.S. (-350,000), and Turkey (-200,000), all of which was partially offset by a million bale increase in Chinese production, month over month.
+World imports were 40,000 bales higher compared to December.
+On the demand side, world exports was 30,000 bales higher compared to December, mostly in India (100,000) and partially offset with small cuts elsewhere.
+World consumption was raised 310,000 bales compared to December, mostly in China (500,000) less a 100,000 cut in Turkey.
+The net effect of all this tightening was a 1.49 million bale increase in world ending stocks compared to December.
+Such an adjustment would normally be price supportive according to theory and history.

 Fundamental analysis is fairly straightforward in its application.
 However, there are a lot of moving parts and uncertainty in balancing supply and demand variables.
 The price outlook can also be influenced by non-fundamental factors, particularly in the short run.